 Every business begins with a value proposition.
 What is the core value that you bring to your customers?
 In other words, what are you promising that will enhance your customers’ lives?

 Rather than simply presenting your product line, think about how your bakery satisfies an underlying need.
 Nike doesn’t make shoes, it gives athletes the ability to perform.
-Your bakery might sell home-baked fruit bread, or it could give families something to split at the dining table and a reason to spend time together.
+Your bakery might sell home-baked cookies, or it could give families something to snack on and a reason to spend time together.

 A great example of an online bakery that effectively communicates its value proposition is Leonelli.
 Their promise is a traditional, authentic Italian taste and experience.
 Instead of focusing on their entire product range, they tell a story of quality and authenticity.